yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     **Submitted:** Your transfer has been sent to the IOTA Foundation's server, and now you just need to wait for the Coordinator to be restarted

-    **ID Required:** Your transfer either includes stolen IOTA tokens or someone else tried to use the Seed Migration tool with your seed.
+    **ID Required:** Your transfer either includes stolen IOTA tokens or someone else tried to use the Seed Migration Tool with your seed.
 Please see the [Identity Verification Process](../references/faq.md#what-is-the-idenitity-verification-process) for more information.

 8. Open Trinity and [create a new account](../how-to-guides/create-an-account.md) with your new seed